dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 In this post, I will provide a simple -- quite possibly the simplest and the most efficient -- DAG-riding BFT Consensus solution, **Fin**, for the partial synchrony model.
 In Fin, views consist of a proposal followed by 2F+1 votes to commit, the most straight-forward protocol you can imagine.
-Both proposals and votes are cast by parties simply by setting a single value inside messages.
+Both proposals and votes are cast by parties simply setting a single value inside messages.
 Importantly and uniquely, DAG transmissions are never blocked on such values being injected, thus Fin operates without hampering DAG throughput whatsoever.